About This Site

 4. Independents: Because these stores are completely independent in who they buy from, who they hire from and whom they deal with, they are best rated individually.
 Because they are typically exempt from "company" pricing, they tend to be more expensive - but they may make up for that price difference in both service and in the depth of their lines.
 However, many independents manage to negotiate excellent pricing from manufacturers, and may be particularly attractive if they deal with a central warehouse that serves a number of independent stores.
 I've often found that a local independent can meet or beat a "company store" on oddball items because they're used to dealing in small volumes - perfect for the restorer.
 But it all varies - one independent may be great, and the next may not be.
 This is perhaps the biggest disadvantage of dealing with the independent - there is no consistent return.

-©2010 Second Chance Garage, LLC, All Rights Reserved.
-Reproduction without permission prohibited.
+© 2023 Second Chance Garage, LLC.
+All Rights Reserved.
+Reproducing any material on this website without permission is prohibited.